 What about organic items, will they follow the same rules?

 Yes, the only difference is that organic items have different requirements for what is listed/claimed.

 How should a food or beverage company prepare for the changes?

-There are several things to take into consideration in order to prepare for the change: updating or redesigning your labels, review of ingredients under the new guidelines, artwork approval process, maintain appropriate inventory levels, developing a timeline to make all necessary changes accordingly and work with suppliers as soon as possible to meet the compliance deadline.
+There are several things to take into consideration in order to prepare for the change: updating or redesigning your custom product labels, review of ingredients under the new guidelines, artwork approval process, maintain appropriate inventory levels, developing a timeline to make all necessary changes accordingly and work with suppliers as soon as possible to meet the compliance deadline.